iZettle/api-documentation/incidents.md

 End time:  2021-03-30 16:59:45.00856  UTC<br>
 The total duration was approximately 56 minutes.

-### What do you need to do?
+### What do you need to do as a consumer?
-To fix your data you would need to refetch transactions for merchants your integration serves between the timestamps given above once again.
+To fix your data you would need to refetch transactions for merchants your integration serves between the timestamps given above.

-If your integration disregards transactions with `originatorTransactionType` `PAYMENT` and `PAYMENT_FEE` you would need to handle those transactions and bookkeep as you used to do with CARD.
+If your integration disregards transactions with `originatorTransactionType` `PAYMENT` and `PAYMENT_FEE` you would need to handle those transactions as you used to do with card related types.

 See example below to understand better: